TrishaKumarasamy/build-smart-interactive-maps-with-azure-openai/README.md

 # Blazor AI Maps

-Build smart, interactive maps with Azure OpenAI and Blazor Maps

-This project integrate **Azure OpenAI** with the **Blazor Maps** component to create AI-powered, interactive maps.
+This project integrate **Azure OpenAI** with the **[Blazor Maps](https://www.syncfusion.com/blazor-components/blazor-map)** component to create AI-powered, interactive maps.
 From a single text query,the app uses Azure OpenAI to generate a structured list of locations and renders them as customized markers with rich tooltips on an OpenStreetMap-backed map.

 ## Overview